messagemedia/n8n-engage/README.md

 ## 🤝 Contributing

-This is a community node for n8n, focused on providing a clean, reliable MessageMedia SMS integration.
+This is a community node for n8n, focused on providing a clean, reliable Sinch Engage  SMS integration.
 Feel free to contribute improvements, bug fixes, or enhancements!

 ## 📄 License